DR-developer98/Damiano-Rizzato-Flutist---Project-1-HTML-CSS/README.md

 <li>As a regular concert attendee, I want to see a list of upcoming performances with clear details about time, date, venue, and program, so I can find events that interest me and fit my schedule.</li>
 <li>As a classical music enthusiast, I want to subscribe to Damiano's newsletter, so I can receive updates on his upcoming performances, new recordings, and behind-the-scenes insights directly in my inbox.</li>
 <li>As a classical music enthusiast, I want easy access to Damiano's social media profiles, so I can stay updated with his latest activities, performances, and content on various platforms.</li>
-<li>As a concert venue, I want to listen to some of Damiano's recordings, so I can determine if he's a suitable fit for the concert I am organizing.</li>
+<li>As the manager of a concert venue, I want to listen to some of Damiano's recordings, so I can determine if he's a good fit for the concert I am organizing.</li>
 <li>As an artistic director, I want to get in touch with Damiano, so I can discuss concert and project ideas with him.</li>
 </ol>